alertbox/todomvc-cucumber-protractor/README.md

 git clone https://github.com/<your-github-account>/todomvc-cucumberjs
 cd todomvc-cucumberjs
 ```
-- Run `yarn run clean:install` from the project root.
+- Run `yarn install` from the project root.
-- Run `yarn run test:fast` from the project root.
+- Run `yarn test` from the project root.

 Occasionally, you will want to merge changes in the upstream repo, the official starter kit repo.
 ```bash